Program Requirements

 DMA Degree Requirements: 60 credits

-MUCO-551 Advanced sight singing and ear training – 2 credits
+MUCO-551 Advanced Sight Singing and Ear Training – 2 credits

-MUCO-552 Analytical approaches to tonal music – 2 credits
+MUCO-552 Analytical Approaches to Tonal Music – 2 credits

-MUCO-553 Songwriting and arranging I – 2 credits
+MUCO-553 Songwriting and Arranging I – 2 credits

-MUCO-554 Songwriting and arranging II – 2 credits
+MUCO-554 Songwriting and Arranging II – 2 credits

-MUCO-555 Keyboard improvisation for worship – 2 credits
+MUCO-555 Modern Improvisation Techniques – 2 credits

-MUCD-551 Chamber choir and conducting I – 3 credits
+MUCD-551 Chamber Choir and Conducting I – 3 credits

-MUCD-552 Chamber choir and conducting II – 3 credits
+MUCD-552 Chamber Choir and Conducting II – 3 credits

-MUHL-551 Music history I (From medieval to classical) – 2 credits
+MUHL-551 Music History I – 2 credits

-MUHL-552 Music history II (From romantic to 20th) – 2 credits
+MUHL-552 Music History II – 2 credits

-MUHL-554 Music appreciation and criticism – 2 credits
+MUHL-554 Music Appreciation and Criticism – 2 credits

-MTEC-551 Music technology and production I – 2 credits
+MTEC-551 Music Technology and Production I – 2 credits

-MTEC-552 Music technology and production II – 2 credits
+MTEC-552 Music Technology and Production II – 2 credits

-MTEC-553 Computer assisted recording and editing – 3 credits
+MTEC-553 Computer Assisted Recording and Editing – 3 credits

 MUEN-551 Ensemble I – 2 credits